jmce22/pands-project/README.md

 ## Summary of each variable

-The .describe() method in pandas produces summary statistics from the dataset which it used on.
+The *.describe()* method in pandas produces summary statistics from the dataset which it used on.
 In this case, I looked for summary statistics for:
-* each of the four measured variables ('sepal width', 'sepal height', 'petal width' and 'petal height') for all of the flowers as a group (sample size = 150), and
+1. each of the four measured variables ('sepal width', 'sepal height', 'petal width' and 'petal height') for all of the flowers as a group (sample size = 150), and
-* each of the four measured variables for *each* variety of Iris flower (3 groups each of sample size = 50).
+2. each of the four measured variables for *each* variety of Iris flower (3 groups each of sample size = 50).\
-I thought it would be interesting to see how different the statistics are for each Iris variety in isolation.
+I thought it would be interesting to see how different the statistics are for each Iris variety in isolation, so I used the pandas *groupby()* function in conjunction with the *.describe* method to generate these statistics.
+I also used the NumPy method *np.transpose()* to invert the way the summary statistics were printed, because when printed without inverting them, the results are not easily readible on the outputted text file.

 * count: The count for the group as a whole was 150 samples, while the count for each class was 50 samples.
 Each sample had 4 variables measured.

 * mean (average): For the group as a whole, sepal length has the highest average length (5.843 cm), followed by petal length (3.756 cm), then sepal width (3.05 cm), and finally petal width gave the lowest average length (1.2 cm). \
 This ranking held for each of the three Iris varieties of Setosa, Versicolor and Virginica, but it is interesting to see how much smaller the numbers are for Iris Setosa compared to the other two varieties.

-* standard deviation
+* standard deviation:

 * min